Overview

 Minimum amount

-The payout minimum amount is €0.10 (or equivalent in other currencies).
-This is the default amount in Sandbox.
+The payout minimum amount is €0.10 (or equivalent in other currencies) in both Production and Sandbox.

 Note that the minimum amount might differ depending on the platform’s contract with Mangopay.